MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/11-OrgData-Retrieving-Emails-Events.md

     </mgt-search-results>
     ```

-    This example of the *mgt-search-results* component is configured the same way as the one you looked at previously with files and emails.
+    This example of the *mgt-search-results* component is configured the same way as the ones you looked at previously.
 The only difference is that the `entity-types` attribute is set to `event` which is used to search for calendar events and an empty template is supplied.

     - The `class` attribute is used to specify that the `search-results` CSS class should be applied to the component.
     - The `entity-types` attribute is used to specify the type of data to search for.
 In this case, the value is `event`.
     - The `queryString` attribute is used to specify the search term.
     - The `dataChange` event fires when the search results change.
 The calendar *event* component's `dataChange()` function is called, the results are passed to it, and a property named `data` is updated in the component.
     - An empty template is defined for the component.
 In this scenario we're telling the component not to render any data.
-Instead, we'll render the data ourselves using standard data binding (Angular in this case but you could use any library/framework you want).
+Instead, we'll render the data ourselves using standard data binding.

 1. Immediately below the `mgt-search-results` component in *calendar-events.component.html* you'll find the data bindings used to render the calendar events.
 This example iterates through the `data` property and writes out the start date, time, and subject of the event.
 Custom functions included in the component such as `dayFromDateTime()` and `timeRangeFromEvent()` are called to format data properly.
-The HTML bindings also include a link to view the event in Outlook and the location of the event if one is specified.
+The HTML bindings also include a link to view the calendar event in Outlook and the location of the event if one is specified.

     ```html
     <div *ngIf="data.length">